elmunoz42/sbcc-ev-charging-stations/README.md

 ## Hybrid Forecasting Approach
 We developed a hybrid forecasting methodology that:
-1. Uses STL-ARIMA for baseline forecasting with seasonal patterns and underlying trends
+1. Uses STL-ARIMA for baseline forecasting with seasonal patterns and underlying trends.
-2. Applies various growth factors to model different EV adoption scenarios
+2. Applies various growth factors to model different EV adoption scenarios.
-3. Projects these scenarios through 2030 to support strategic infrastructure planning
+3. Projects these scenarios through 2030 to support strategic infrastructure planning.

 This approach enables both operational forecasting and strategic capacity planning—giving Santa Barbara County a way to manage near-term fluctuations while preparing for long-term infrastructure needs.